 Maintaining a competitive pricing

 Developing the right pricing strategy is crucial for your hair salon’s financial success.
-Here’s how to create a pricing approach that maximizes profitability while staying competitive.
+Here’s how to create a hair salon pricing approach that maximizes profitability while staying competitive.

 - Know your costs: Calculate all expenses, including rent, utilities, supplies, and staff wages, to determine the minimum price per service.